phoddie/node-red-mcu/readme.md

 # Node-RED MCU Edition
 Copyright 2022, Moddable Tech, Inc. All rights reserved.<br>
 Peter Hoddie<br>
-Updated October 29, 2022<br>
+Updated October 31, 2022<br>

 ## Introduction
 This document introduces an implementation of the Node-RED runtime that runs on resource-constrained microcontrollers (MCUs).
 [Node-RED](https://nodered.org/) is a popular visual environment that describes itself as "a programming tool for wiring together hardware devices, APIs and online services in new and interesting ways."

 Node-RED is built on Node.js and, consequently, runs where Node.js does: desktop computers and single-board computers like the Raspberry Pi.
 Because of the dependency on Node.js, Node-RED cannot run where Node cannot, notably the low-cost MCUs found in many IoT products and popular in the maker community.

 These MCUs are able to run the same JavaScript language used by Node-RED thanks to the XS JavaScript engine in the [Moddable SDK](https://github.com/Moddable-OpenSource/moddable).
-However, these MCUs have much less RAM, much less CPU power, and an RTOS instead of a Linux-based OS.
+However, these MCUs have much less RAM, much less CPU power, and an RTOS instead of a Unix-derived OS.
 As a result, they require a very different implementation.
 A typical target microcontroller is the ESP32, running FreeRTOS with about 280&nbsp;KB of free RAM and a 160&nbsp;MHz CPU clock.

 The implementation converts the JSON descriptions output by Node-RED to JavaScript objects that are compatible with MCUs.
 The implementation uses standard JavaScript running in the Moddable SDK runtime.
 The [ECMA-419](https://419.ecma-international.org) standard, the ECMAScript® Embedded Systems API Specification, is used for I/O such as access to pin hardware and networking.